anas-rz/anas-rz.github.io/index.md

 ---
 Currently working in Computer Vision, Audiovisual representation learning, and robust solutions in Machine Learning, I am generally passionate creating useful solutions using machine learning algorithms and solutions.

+I program mostly in TensorFlow.
+Can work in PyTorch and Jax as well.

 Other than work, I love to read, enjoy playing badminton {You'll enjoy playing singles with me:)} & ping pong.